Counter-mapping: Indigenous counter-mapping

-Counter-mapping has been undertaken most in the Third World.
+Counter-mapping has been undertaken predominantly in under-represented communities.
 Indigenous peoples are increasingly turning to participatory mapping, appropriating both the state's techniques and manner of representation.
 Counter-mapping is a tool for indigenous identity-building, and for bolstering the legitimacy of customary resource claims.
 The success of counter-mapping in realising indigenous claims can be seen through Nietschmann's assertion:

 Creation of Nunavut

 The power of indigenous counter-mapping can be exemplified through the creation of Nunavut.
 In 1967, Frank Arthur Calder and the Nisaga'a Nation Tribal Council brought an action against the Province of British Columbia for a declaration that aboriginal title to specified land had not been lawfully extinguished.
 In 1973, the Canadian Supreme Court found that there was, in fact, an aboriginal title.
 The Canadian government attempted to extinguish such titles by negotiating treaties with the people who had not signed them.
 As a first step, the Inuit Tapirisat of Canada studied Inuit land occupancy in the Arctic, resulting in the publication of the Inuit Land Use and Occupancy Project.
 Diverse interests, such as those of hunters, trappers, fishermen and berry-pickers mapped out the land they had used during their lives.
 As Usher noted:

 These maps played a fundamental role in the negotiations that enabled the Inuit to assert an aboriginal title to the 2 million km2 in Canada, today known as Nunavut.
-Evidently, counter-mapping is a tool by which indigenous groups can re-present the world in ways which destabilise dominant representations.
+Counter-mapping is a tool by which indigenous groups can re-present the world in ways which destabilise dominant representations.

 Indigenous peoples have begun remapping areas of the world that were once occupied by their ancestors as an act of reclamation of land stolen from them by country governments.
 Indigenous peoples have begun this process all over the world from the Indigenous peoples from the United States, Aboriginal peoples from Australia, and Amazonian people from Brazil.
 The people of the lands have begun creating their own maps of the land in terms of the borders of the territory and pathways around the territory.
 When Native peoples first began this process it was done by hand, but presently GPS systems and other technological mapping devices are used.
 Indigenous maps are reconceptualizing the "average" map and creatively representing space as well as the culture of those who live in the space.
 Indigenous people are creating maps that are for their power and social benefit instead of the ones forced on them through different titling, and description.
 Indigenous peoples are also creating maps to adjust to the contamination and pollution that is present In their land.
 Specifically in Peru, Indigenous peoples are using mapping to identify problem areas and innovating and creating strategies to combat these risks for the future.